 PMCID: all published articles receive a PMCID

-Family Medicine and Primary Care welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Study Protocol and Systematic Review.
+Family Medicine and Primary Care welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Family Medicine and Primary Care, where they are peer-reviewed by the Associate and Review Editors of the specialty section.